Dolphins-Patriots Week 5 Instant Takeaways

 In this story:

-What stood out in the Miami Dolphins Week 5 game against the New England Patriots:
+What stood out in the first half of the Miami Dolphins Week 5 game against the New England Patriots?

-We'll start with the inactive list, highlighted for the fourth time in five games by a group of recent draft picks and young players — CB Ethan Bonner, OL Andrew Meyer, LB Channing Tindall and rookie sixth-round pick Mohamed Kamara.
-Also inactive was veteran running back Jeff Wilson Jr., quarterback Skylar Thompson and veteran safety Jordan Poyer, who's out with a shin injury.
+We'll start with the inactive list, highlighted for the fourth time in five games by a group of recent draft picks and young players — CB Ethan Bonner, OL Andrew Meyer, LB Channing Tindall, and rookie sixth-round pick Mohamed Kamara.
+Also inactive were veteran running back Jeff Wilson, Jr., quarterback Skylar Thompson, and veteran safety Jordan Poyer, who's out with a shin injury.

-Along with wide receiver Odell Beckham Jr. making his Dolphins debut, the team also welcomed back veterans Terron Armstead, Kendall Fuller, Raheem Mostert and David Long Jr.
+Along with wide receiver Odell Beckham, Jr. making his Dolphins debut, the team welcomed back veterans Terron Armstead, Kendall Fuller, Raheem Mostert, and David Long, Jr.

 FIRST QUARTER